 Lonesome Chuck Wheeler

-D. L. Maynard (The Cajun Hank Williams)
+D. L. Menard (The Cajun Hank Williams)

 Rusty Richards (The Sons of the Pioneers)